Atheke/pharmacy/README.md

 Quickly access emergency services and contacts.
 Share your location with emergency contacts if needed.
 Getting Started
-Download and Installation:

-Download HealthHub from the App Store or Google Play Store.
-Install the app on your mobile device.
 Create Your Profile:

 Open the app and create your personal medical profile.